Reduce the Carbon Footprint

 Lord Nicholas Stern, former chief economist at the World Bank, is the foremost climate economist in the world.
 In an interview with The Times newspaper, he recently stated:"Meat is a wasteful use of water and creates a lot of greenhouse gases.
 It puts enormous pressure on the world's resources.
 A vegetarian diet is better."
 Direct emissions from cows and pigs produce methane, a greenhouse gas 23 times more powerful than carbon dioxide.
 A successful climate treaty, he states, would lead to soaring costs for meat and other foods that generate large quantities of greenhouse gas.
 And people's attitudes will evolve until meat-eating becomes unacceptable: "History shows that people change their notion of what is responsible...They will increasingly ask about the carbon content of their food."

-A story [PDF] in the November/December 2009 issue of World Watch Magazine claims that livestock and their by-products account for at least 32.6 billion tons of carbon dioxide equivalent each year, or 51 percent of annual worldwide GHG emissions - far above data reported by the FAO.
+World Watch Magazine points out that livestock & their by-products account for 51% of annual worldwide greenhouse gas emissions - far above data reported by the FAO.

 1. FAO Livestock’s Long Shadow